brunodigiorgi/pyAudioGraph/README.md

 * Sound buffers are numpy.ndarray with shape (nChannels, nSamples)
 * Units are connected using wires (audio-rate and control-rate)
 * Connections are estabilished between an output Wire and an input Wire with the method Wire.plugInto(Wire)
-* Wires are usually prefixed with w_ for easy usage with code completion
+* Wires are prefixed with w_ for easy usage with code completion
-* Sometimes control rate wires change parameters of the units (SinOsc.w_freq).
-The method setValue is threadsafe.
+* Sometimes input control-rate wires change parameters of the units (for example: SinOsc.w_freq).
+The method setValue is threadsafe, so that you can for example change the frequency of the oscillator from the main/gui thread by calling SinOsc.w_freq.setValue()

 Other Units
 -----------